 Share this Post

 At Red Brick we have been rooting out some of the most innovative youth startups in the UK.
-Our Talks series has seen how social media is being transformed by Instabear, politics is being driven forward by TickBox and Education is being advanced by Gojimo.
+Our Talks series has seen how social media is being vitalised by Instabear (now Socialbear), and Education is being advanced by Gojimo.
 The founders of these businesses are inspiring figures and their efforts help to demonstrate the limitless potential of young people.
+Now we’re looking at Third Year Abroad (renamed Global Graduates in 2016).

-This time we look at ThirdYearAbroad the startup that acts as the essential resource for students studying and working overseas.
-The website effectively brings together students and acts as a treasure trove of free content that is full of “everybody’s tried and tested experience”.
+This time we look at Global Graduates, the startup that acts as the essential resource for students studying and working overseas.
+The website effectively brings together students and acts as a treasure trove of free content that is full of “everybody’s tried and tested experience.”

 These organisations tend to deal with the logistics of courses and payments.
-The role of TYA is to help with the ‘softer side’; the culture shock, the homesickness, the long distance relationships and all the nitty gritty such as banking, mobile phones and insurance.
+The role of Global Graduates is to help with the ‘softer side’; the culture shock, the homesickness, the long distance relationships and all the nitty gritty such as banking, mobile phones and insurance.

 Speaking to Lizzie you really get the impression of someone who is bristling with ideas.
 She is passionate about learning and really wants to help students.
 She is also a languages champion, promoting the value of language graduates and the importance of studying languages generally.
 Lizzie’s overall objective is to promote an international experience for every university student and to support them through the process.
-Red Brick asked Lizzie some more questions about life, business and Third Year Abroad:
+Red Brick asked Lizzie some more questions about life, business and Global Graduates:

 “There are so many reasons!
 Basically, the students write all the content on the site and this means it is a massive free and unique resource, written by students who have been through all the wonders and problems of living abroad.
 It is an amazing opportunity to pass on and share advice.
 Currently we don’t have any direct competition as we simply provide free, quality advice for our relatively niche audience.”

-2. What sort of content is on TYA?
+2. What sort of content is on Global Graduates?

 “The site is entirely built on the generosity of our user base.
 They come back from their year abroad having used the site and they want to pass on their advice and they write these wonderful reviews we call the ‘Mole Diaries’ which are insider guides to cities across the world.